 The Chief Executive and her team are responsible for the executive management and day-to-day running of the Society.
 The majority of staff are based at the Society headquarters in Reading, Berkshire.

 While we support meteorologists and climate scientists in their work, the Society’s activities do not include actively forecasting the weather or carrying out scientific research at our offices.

-I then went to work at the Met Office College, first as a forecasting instructor and then became Chief Instructor in 1999 and project managed the move of the Met Office College from Reading down to Devon.
-In 2002 I jumped at the opportunity to manage the BBC Weather Centre at TV Centre in London managing a team of over 30 Broadcast Meteorologists and the contract between the BBC and the Met Office.
+I then went to work at the Met Office College, first as a forecasting instructor becoming Chief Instructor in 1999.
+I project managed the move of the Met Office College from Reading down to Devon.
+In 2002 I jumped at the opportunity to manage the BBC Weather Centre at TV Centre in London, managing a team of over 30 Broadcast Meteorologists and the contract between the BBC and the Met Office.
 In 2006 I started work at the Ministry of Defence looking after their environmental research programme - covering everything from the seabed out into space.

 I joined the Royal Meteorological Society in June 2014 as the Administration Assistant, and in June 2015 I had the pleasure of taking over the role of Membership Secretary.

 I'm now responsible for all aspects of membership and journal subscriptions, as well as being the Society's point of contact for professional accreditation.